Library of Alexandria: In antiquity

 The Library of Alexandria was one of the largest and most prestigious libraries of the ancient world, but it was far from the only one.
 By the end of the Hellenistic Period, almost every city in the Eastern Mediterranean had a public library and so did many medium-sized towns.
 During the Roman Period, the number of libraries only proliferated.
-By the fourth century AD, there were at least two dozen public libraries in the city of Rome itself alone.
+By the fourth century AD, there were at least two dozen public libraries in the city of Rome alone.
+As the Library of Alexandria declined, centers of academic excellence arose in various other capital cities.
+It is possible most of the material from the Library of Alexandria survived, by way of the Imperial Library of Constantinople, the Academy of Gondishapur, and the House of Wisdom.
+This material may then have been preserved by the Reconquista, which led to the formation of European universities and the recompilation of ancient texts from formerly scattered fragments.

 In late antiquity, as the Roman Empire became Christianized, Christian libraries modeled directly on the Library of Alexandria and other great libraries of earlier pagan times began to be founded all across the Greek-speaking eastern part of the empire.
 Among the largest and most prominent of these libraries were the Theological Library of Caesarea Maritima, the Library of Jerusalem, and a Christian library in Alexandria.
 These libraries held both pagan and Christian writings side-by-side and Christian scholars applied to the Christian scriptures the same philological techniques that the scholars of the Library of Alexandria had used for analyzing the Greek classics.
 Nonetheless, the study of pagan authors remained secondary to the study of the Christian scriptures until the Renaissance.

-Ironically, the survival of ancient texts owes nothing to the great libraries of antiquity and instead owes everything to the fact that they were exhaustingly copied and recopied, at first by professional scribes during the Roman Period onto papyrus and later by monks during the Middle Ages onto parchment.
-Shibli Nomani published a research work in 1892 about this library named Kutubkhana-i-lskandriyya.